weinzii/vidaa-edge/README.md

 ### 3. Configure DNS

-Point `vidaahub.com` to your laptop IP via DNS server or hosts file.
+Point `vidaahub.com` to your host IP via DNS server or hosts file.

 ### 4. Access on TV